ssadler/hoek/specs/bet.md

 5. Claim resolution will verify submitted claims.
 6. Any player may submit a valid claim payout.
 7. Claim payout will verify a notary proof of resolution.

+If you havn't already, this might be a good time to refer to the [transaction basics](./basics.md) document.

 ### Transaction: Session